-plaintiff] with an opportunity to obtain new counsel[.]"
+with an opportunity to obtain new counsel[.]"
 Memorandum Order at 2 (Jan.
 11, 2008).
-The plaintiff was advised that his failure to comply with this deadline might result in the dismissal of his case.
+The plaintiffs were advised that their failure to comply with this deadline might result in the dismissal of their case.
 Id.
-At the Court's direction, a copy of this Memorandum Order was mailed directly to the plaintiff.
+At the Court's direction, a copy of this Memorandum Order was mailed directly to the plaintiffs.